qutip/qutip-tutorials/tutorials-v5/time-evolution/023_v5_paper-mesolve.md

 The dynamics of such a system is described by the Schrödinger equation

 $i \hbar \dfrac{d}{dt} \ket{\psi} = H \ket{\psi}$.
-Therefore, we can use `SESovler` to calculate the dynamics.
+Therefore, we can use `SESolver` to calculate the dynamics.

 ```python
 se_solver = SESolver(H)